-• If the travel assistance is in-year the Passenger Transport Team has 10 working days from the date the travel has been authorised to implement the transport.
+• If the travel assistance is in-year the Council's Travel Team has 14 working days from the date the travel has been authorised to implement the travel.
 In these cases you will be advised by letter confirming travel arrangements.
-This letter will provide you with the company who will be providing the transport contact details, and you will need to telephone them to ask what the estimated pick up and drop off times are for your child.
+This letter will provide you with the company who will be providing the travel provider contact details, and you will need to telephone them to ask what the estimated pick up and drop off times are for your child.
 Please allow flexibility for the first couple of weeks of a new travel arrangement whilst the route is becoming embedded.

-If the travel assistance is for the following school year then you should receive a letter from the Passenger Transport Team approximately one week prior to the start of the new school year.
-This letter will provide you with the company who will be providing the transport contact details, and you will need to telephone them to ask what the estimated pick up and drop off times are for your child.
+If the travel assistance is for the following school year then you should receive a letter from the Council's Travel Team approximately one week prior to the start of the new school year.
+This letter will provide you with the company who will be providing the travel arrangement contact details, and you will need to telephone them to ask what the estimated pick up and drop off times are for your child.
 Please allow flexibility for the first couple of weeks of a new travel arrangement whilst the route is becoming embedded.